sholafalana/StockandForexFetcher/README.md

 # How to Work with the Source

 This app uses alphavantage.co, and 1forge.com API to retrieve stock data at realtime.
 You must provide your own API key in order to build the app.
-When you get it, add it to the NetworkUrlRequest and GraphFetchers class.
+When you get it, add it to the NetworkUrlRequest and GraphFetcher's class.

 ## Features